ibm-cloud-architecture/refarch-cloudnative-spring-config/README.md

         `./build-microservice.sh [-d]`
   or
         `./build-microservice.sh -m [-d]`
   to run the Gradle or Maven builds, respectively.
 Specify the -d flag to build the Docker image in addition to the runnable JAR.
 Both build packages produce the same output, however both build files are provided for convenience of the user.
+The default Gradle build instructions use a Gradle wrapper requiring no further installation.
+The Maven build instructions require Maven to be installed locally.

 #### Run the Application Component Locally
 1. You will need a local [Eureka](https://github.com/ibm-cloud-architecture/refarch-cloudnative-netflix-eureka) application instance running to connect to, from which Zuul will proxy requests to additional service instances.